galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 You can see in the last part of the file 'Red flags - advice', some advices to improve your models but the issues detected in models can come from different reasons and may be hard to correct.
-Hence, if you really want to improve your models, you can try to get a tighter geographical resolution in order to get more locations and sites to keep the random effect on `site`.
+Hence, if you really want to improve your models, you can try to get a tighter geographical resolution in order to get more locations and sites to keep the random effect on ```site```.
 You can also try to remove biased observations from your original dataset by finding out more about the sampling methods used (years with different methods or different fleet for example).

 #### Summary

 With all this interpretation made from raw results, we still don't really visualize these results clearly.
 For this, it could be nice to get a graphical representation of the GLMMs results and the interest variable.
-Here, for these models, the plots we'll create will certainly be more trust-worthy than the previous `Community` analyses.
+Here, for these models, the plots we'll create will certainly be more trust-worthy than the previous Community analyses.
 Hence, more interesting to look at.

 ### Create and read plots

-> ### {% icon hands_on %} Hands-on: Create plots from ```Species-Population``` metrics file and GLMM results
+> ### {% icon hands_on %} Hands-on: Create plots from Species-Population metrics file and GLMM results
 >
-> **Create a plot from GLM data** {% icon tool %} with following parameters:
+> {% tool [Create a plot from GLM data](toolshed.g2.bx.psu.edu/repos/ecology/pampa_plotglm/pampa_plotglm/0.0.2) %} with following parameters:
 >  - {% icon param-files %} *"Input glm results file"*: `#Concatenate #EVHOE #unitobs` `#BITS #Concatenate #unitobs`
 >    `#Concatenate #SWCIBTS #unitobs` 'GLM - results from your population analysis' data files
 >  - {% icon param-files %} *"Data table used for glm"*: `#EVHOE`, `#BITS` and `#SWCIBTS` metrics data files